-The Special Committee is of the opinion there is no violation of the Code of Judicial Conduct by the use of the general phrase - "Serving in Youth Court since 2003" on campaign signs.
-According to Mississippi Code Annotated section 43-21-107, "youth court" is a "division of the county court of each county . . . and the county judge shall be the judge of the youth court. . .
-"Therefore, the Special Committee is aware that the judicial election campaigns for the position of "County Court" may require a discussion of qualifications and discussion of any prior service in "Youth Court."
+The Special Committee is of the opinion there is no violation of the Code of Judicial Conduct by the use of the general phrase - "Servicing in Youth Court since 2003" on campaign signs.
+According to Mississippi Code Annotated § 43-21-107, "youth court' is a "division of the county court of each county . . . and the county judge shall be the judge of the youth court . . . " Therefore, the Special Committee is aware the judicial election campaigns for the position of "County Court" may require a discussion of qualifications and discussion of any prior service in "Youth Court."
 The Special Committee finds no violation in the general use of both "Youth Court" and "County Court" in campaign materials.

-I. Opinion 2018-09
+Opinion 2018-09

-A candidate who was formerly a judge may use a judicial title in a campaign when the candidate is not currently a judge.
+A candidate who was formerly a judge may use a judicial title in a campaign when the candidate is not currently a judge only if the campaign material clearly identifies the circumstances justifying the use of the title.
 If the candidate is not currently a judge, then the candidate's use of the title "judge" is misleading if the candidate does not also indicate that the candidate is not currently a judge.
 The candidate can satisfy this requirement in a number of ways, including use of the word "former" or an indication of the years in which the candidate actually served as a judge.
 The judge may use the term "Re-elect" along with the statement of the office held and the term of service.